ideal-lab5/murmur/docs/murmur/docs/learn/protocol.md

 In which ways is a wallet vulnerable?

 - if the IDN stops producing randomness then the wallet is unusable
-- if the IDN's security is compromised then wallet security is comrpomised as well
+- if the IDN's security is compromised then wallet security is compromised as well
     - so some centralization due to reliance on IDN
     - however, the IDN is a decentralized network itself, reducing the risks posed by centralization

 ## Future Work

-This type of wallet requires that murmur wallet user transactions are signed on behalf of an origin with enough funding to cover any resultant transaction fees.
-While we do not address it in this work, we leave it as an open task to address a potential paymaster scheme.
-This also allows for KYC or other such mechanisms to easily be established (e.g. if there is a semi-centralized API required to sign transction).
+his type of wallet requires that Murmur wallet user transactions be signed by an origin with sufficient funds to cover any transaction fees incurred during the execution of Murmur extrinsics.

+However, the protocol is designed to be flexible, allowing any valid signed origin and even enabling the option to set these transaction fees to zero.
+This flexibility supports a range of solutions depending on the specific use case.
+For example:

+- **A paymaster model** could be implemented, where a third party sponsors the transaction fees.
+This approach could facilitate KYC or similar mechanisms, particularly when a semi-centralized API is needed to sign transactions.

+- **An ephemeral origin** could be created specifically for individual transactions, allowing zero-fee Murmur transactions while enhancing anonymity.
+These temporary origins could be generated and destroyed for each transaction, adding an extra layer of privacy.
+In this work, we have opted for a straightforward paymaster scheme, where Alice acts as the sponsor.
+However, expanding this solution to support additional models remains an open area for further development.

+- We will investigate usage of **unsigned origins** rather than requiring users to rely on a third party or light client to obtain a signature.
+In this approach, murmur wallets simply send a transaction to the chain and verification of the sender is handled completely by the verification logic in the Murmur pallet.

-- Performance Improvements
+- **Performance Improvements**
-    - batch verification for execution and updates
+    - Implementing batch verification for execution and updates
-        - what if we used a Verkle Mountain range instead?
+        - Consider the potential of using a Verkle Mountain Range (VMR) instead.
-        - This could let us represent many murmur wallets with a single data structure
+        - This approach could allow the representation of multiple Murmur wallets within a single data structure.
-        - also a VMR allows for more efficient 'multiproofs', so I suppose you could efficiently prove a set of murmur wallets, connected within a VMR, can efficiently be proved in a batch verification scenario
+        - Additionally, VMR enables more efficient 'multiproofs,' which could significantly optimize batch verification by proving a set of Murmur wallets, all interconnected within the VMR, in a more streamlined and efficient manner.